From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Related work

-In a similar vein, \citet{wu2023how} demonstrated that pretraining single-layer linear attention models for ICL on linear regression with a Gaussian prior can be effectively accomplished with a minimal number of independent tasks, regardless of task dimension. \citet{raventos2023pretraining} emphasized a task diversity threshold that differentiates the conditions under which transformers can successfully address unseen tasks. \citet{yadlowsky2023pretraining} attributed the impressive ICL capabilities of transformers to the diversity and range of data mixtures in their pretraining, rather than their inductive biases for generalizing to new tasks. \citet{ding2023causallm} compared the ICL performance of transformers trained with prefixLM (where in-context samples can attend to all tokens) versus causalLM (where in-context samples cannot attend to subsequent tokens), finding that the latter resulted in poorer ICL performance. \citet{chen2024parallel} discovered that the ICL capabilities of language models rely on the presence of pairs of phrases with similar structures within the same sentence. \citet{zhao2024noisyicl} proposed a calibration scheme that modifies model parameters by adding random noises, resulting in fairer and more confident predictions. \citet{abbas2024enhancing} demonstrated that the ICL predictions from transformer-based models often exhibit low confidence, as indicated by high Shannon entropy.
-To address this issue, they introduced a straightforward method that linearly calibrates output probabilities, independent of the model's weights or architecture.
+In a similar vein, \citet{wu2023how} demonstrated that pre-training single-layer linear attention models for ICL on linear regression with a Gaussian prior can be effectively accomplished with a minimal number of independent tasks, regardless of task dimension. \citet{raventos2023pretraining} emphasized a task diversity threshold that differentiates the conditions under which transformers can successfully address unseen tasks. \citet{yadlowsky2023pretraining} attributed the impressive ICL capabilities of transformers to the diversity and range of data mixtures in their pre-training, rather than their inductive biases for generalizing to new tasks. \citet{ding2023causallm} compared the ICL performance of transformers trained with prefixLM (where in-context samples can attend to all tokens) versus causalLM (where in-context samples cannot attend to subsequent tokens), finding that the latter resulted in poorer ICL performance. \citet{chen2024parallel} discovered that the ICL capabilities of language models rely on the presence of pairs of phrases with similar structures within the same sentence. \citet{zhao2024noisyicl} proposed a calibration scheme that modifies model parameters by adding random noises, resulting in fairer and more confident predictions. \citet{abbas2024enhancing} demonstrated that the ICL predictions from transformer-based models often exhibit low confidence, as indicated by high Shannon entropy.
+To address this issue, they introduced a straightforward method that linearly calibrates output probabilities, independent of the model's weights or architecture. \textit{Similar to these works, our work highlights the importance of co-occurrence, positional information, and training data structure for ICL to arise.}

 Other studies analyzed ICL from a learning theory perspective. \citet{hahn202a} proposed an information-theoretic bound that explains how ICL emerges from next-token prediction. \citet{wies2023the} derived a PAC-type framework for ICL and finite-sample complexity results. \citet{jeon2024an} introduced a novel information-theoretic view of meta-learning (including ICL), allowing for the decomposition of errors into three components.
 They proved that in ICL, the errors decrease as the number of examples or sequence length increase.
 Other studies focus on the mechanistic interpretability component of ICL. \citet{olsson2022in} argued that transformers can develop induction heads that are able to complete token sequences such as [A][B] $\cdots$ [A] $\rightarrow$ [B], leading to impressive ICL performance. \citet{bietti2023birth} examined a setup where tokens are generated from either global or context-specific bigram distributions to distinguish between global and in-context learning.
 They found that global learning occurs rapidly, while in-context learning is achieved gradually through the development of an induction head. \citet{ren2024identifying} identified semantic induction heads that increase the output logits of tail tokens when attending to head tokens, providing evidence that these heads could play a vital role in the emergence of ICL. \citet{yu2024how} showed that the ICL ability of transformers arises from the utilization of in-context heads, where each query and key matrix collaborate to learn the similarity between the input text and each demonstration example.